Safe and Fun NYC Things to Do

 Best New York Restaurants for Kids

 Children are welcome at almost any establishment serving food in NYC.
-Families are always welcome at any pizza parlor, cafe, delicatessen, diner, chinese or Italian restaurant and most of them have food that appeals to kids.
+Families are always welcome at any pizza parlor, cafe, delicatessen, diner, chinese or italian restaurant and most of them have food that appeals to kids.

 Here is a list of unique to New York Restaurants (not those ‘everywhere’ chains!) that really cater to children and families and that kids just love!